GISSAL/ads-b/README.md

 * Advanced - Yes

 *Description*
 The output of this tool represents waypoints/flights that may need to be eliminated from further analysis.
-Users may edit this file by deleting valid records and leaving only those to be omitted from analysis, then apply the "Delete Identical" tool to a merged waypoint and/or flightline feature class.
+The tool also automatically deletes suspect flights from the existing merged waypoint and flightline feature classes.
 * For the parameter "Type Registrant Values", users should enter one or more comma-separated numeric values representing valid values from the "Type Registrant" field in the FAA Releasable Database (e.g., 5 = Government)
 * For the parameter "Sinuosity Values", users should enter a comma-separated minimum and maximum sinuosity value to select flightlines with less than the minimum or greater than the maximum for further scrutiny (e.g., 0.10, 0.99).
 * For the parameter "Aircraft Operator Name(s), users should enter comma-separated values for aircraft operator names (e.g., AMERICAN AIRLINES INC, DELTA AIR LINES INC) to select specific operators for further scrutiny.
 Note that operator names must exactly match those published in the FAA Releasable Database.